Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Are Criminal Records Public in Illinois?

-Criminal records are considered Illinois public records.
-The Illinois Uniform Conviction Information Act was enacted in 1991.
-This law states that any conviction records collected by the Illinois State Police have to be made public to interested parties.2
+Criminal records in Illinois are considered public records.
+The Illinois Uniform Conviction Information Act, enacted in 1991, states that any conviction records collected by the Illinois State Police have to be made public to interested parties.2

-However, accessing this info isn’t always black and white since there are countless limits and limitations.
+However, accessing this info isn’t always black and white since there are countless limits and restrictions.

 How Do I Find Criminal Records for Free in Illinois?